LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-18-(Angular-Lesson-1).md

 1. Review the Angular CLI commands for creating a new project and generating new components.
 1. Can the HTML tag defined for a nested component be used directly in the ``app.component.html`` file?
 Explore with the students to see.
 1. Studio intro.
+1. Graded Assignment #6 is open!
+Remind students that the key to getting the assignment done is to read through everything carefully and start on what you can do as soon as possible.
+In class, read through the instructions with your students and highlight what they are capable of doing after this class.

 ## Studio (TF Notes)